narajaon/onestatus/README.md

 ```
 au WinEnter * OneStatus
 ```
+You should however note that your current tmux setting may interfere with it.
 You can of course not use `WintEnter` but I found it sufficient for my use case.

 # Customization